General questions

 I chose firefox as my jupyterhub browser.
 After starting the browser:

 a.
-Click on the 3 horizontal lines on the upper left of the browser (often call the hamburger)
+Click on the 3 horizontal lines on the upper left of the browser (often called the "hamburger")

 b.
 Click on preferences